appcircleio/appcircle-docusaurus/docs/signing-identities/ios-signing/apple-certificates.md

 # Apple Certificates Overview

-Certificate files can be in .p12 file format as a private-public key pair.
+Certificate files can be in `.p12` file format as a private-public key pair.
 There are 2 main types of iOS certificates:

 **1. Apple Development:** Used for development and testing.

 The development certificates allow deploying apps to the developer devices (connected physically for testing and debugging) during the actual development process on Xcode.

-The common practice is to generate this certificate automatically on Xcode through manual generation is also available.
+The common practice is to generate this certificate automatically on Xcode, although manual generation is also available.
 Binaries built with a development certificate cannot be distributed.

 **2. Apple Distribution:** Used for submitting applications to the App Store, or for Ad Hoc and Enterprise distribution.
-(Refer to the provisioning profiles section for the differences between these distribution types.)
+(Refer to the [provisioning profiles](/signing-identities/ios-certificates-and-provisioning-profiles#ios-provisioning-profiles) section for the differences between these distribution types.)

 In most cases, you will be using a distribution certificate with the combination of a provisioning profile to build and distribute apps in Appcircle.